texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic violations can also be sealed under Texas Government Code Section 411.071.
 By this section, the court can grant an order of nondisclosure to the offender.
 The requirements that must be met to be eligible for an order of nondisclosure are provided under Texas Government Code Section 411.074.

 To be qualified for the nondisclosure order, the requester must have pled guilty or no contest to the offense.
 After that, the court must have placed the offender on deferred adjudication community supervision.
 As soon as an order of nondisclosure has been granted, the court’s clerk seals such a record.
-However, the record is still accessible by specific persons, as provided in Texas Government Code Section 411.076.
+However, the record may still be accessible by specific persons, as provided in Texas Government Code Section 411.076.

 disclaimer